bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

   would look different).

-The SHAP values can be confusing because if you don't have the independence and linearity features it, it's not very intuitive the calculate (it's not easy visualizing averages over all possible subsets).
-Let's take a look at the same visualization from the SHAP Python package [3] in Figure 2.
+The SHAP values can be confusing because if you don't have the independence and linearity assumptions, it's not very intuitive the calculate (it's not easy visualizing averages over all possible subsets).
+The important point here is that they are *contrastive*, which means we can compare their relative value to each other fairly *but* they don't have the same absolute interpretations as linear regression.
+This is most clearly seen by the fact that every :math:`\phi_{i\neq0}` is relative to :math:`\phi_0`, the mean prediction of your dataset.
+Having a feature importance of :math:`\phi_i=10` does not mean including the feature contributes :math:`10` to your prediction, it means *relative* to the average prediction, it adds :math:`10`.
+I suspect that there is some manipulation you can do to approximately get that "absolute" type of feature importance that we see in linear regression but I haven't fully figured it out yet.

+Let's take a look at the same visualization as above from the SHAP Python package [3] in Figure 2.

 .. figure:: /images/shap_values2.png
   :width: 800px